In honor of Teacher Appreciation Week, I'm offering up an encore of this 2011 blog posting.

 I know that 35 years after I last saw him, I remember him fondly and I know with certainty that he was the best teacher I ever encountered.

-My kids will never meet him in a classroom, but there are Mr. Peppers in classrooms all across the country who, this very minute, are having the same effect on children, and I hope they get to meet at least one of them – if not more – on their journeys.
+My kids will never meet him in a classroom, but there are Mr. Peppers in classrooms all across the country who, this very minute, are having the same effect on children, and I hope my children get to meet at least one of them – if not more – on their journeys.

 No Talkbacks for this article.